Howard University

 Required Standardized Tests

-• TOEFL required for applicant for whom English is not their primary language or their undergraduate dental education was conducted in a language other than English.
-ADAT is preferred, but not required for application.
+- TOEFL required for applicant for whom English is not their primary language or their undergraduate dental education was conducted in a language other than English.
+ADAT is required for graduates of non-CODA-accredited institutions.

 Transcript Evaluation and Instructions